aerickson/OctoPrint_Signal-Notifier/README.md

 ## Prerequisites

+### two phone numbers

+You can't send and receive from the same phone number.
+Google Voice is handy for this.

+### signal-cli

 signal-cli (https://github.com/AsamK/signal-cli) is required for operation.
 You'll need to enable strong encryption or ensure you're running a recent version of Java.

 Helpful Links: